dfbarrero/aiCourse/assignments/parameters/parameters.md

 * Customize the parameter settings

-* Gather and process the main statistics
+* Gather and process the statistics

 ## Preliminary steps